 - Skate Like a Girl

-Our customers use Jotform to handle registrations, collect signatures, manage files, and process payments.
+Our customers use Jotform to handle registrations, collect electronic signatures, manage files, and process payments.
 All told, Jotform is a full-scale productivity tool that you can leverage to support a wide range of operations.

 Want to learn more about how Jotform can help you launch your nonprofit?
 Sign up for free and experiment with our platform to see how you can use it.
 Check it out today to learn more.